 Pardon My Take is the #1 sports podcast on iTunes.
 As a biting satire of today’s over-the-top hot take sports culture, the show has experienced tremendous growth since it’s launch.

 Started in March 2016, the podcast features Dan “Big Cat” Katz and PFTCommenter talking about the sport news of the day.
 Every episode also includes an interview.
-The show’s producer Hank Lockwood can also frequently be heard interjecting in the conversation.
+The show’s producer, Hank Lockwood, is mentioned frequently.
 The guys broadcast three shows a week on Monday, Wednesday, and Friday.
-The show tends to follow the same format — opening discussion of recent sports events, the interview, and then a series of segments.
+The show tends to follow the same format: opening discussion of recent sports events, the interview, and then a series of segments.

 Since the show features many segments and inside-jokes appearing on a semi-frequent basis I thought it best to present as many of them in a structured, semi-alphabetical order.
 Enjoy.